 4. Skin Care and Hygiene – excellent skin cleansing with antibacterial washes and neutral balanced pH lotions will help to eliminate bacterial and fungal growth and so minimize the possibility of repeated attacks of cellulitis and/or lymphangitis.

 Lymph Vessel System

 Unlike the blood which circulates, lymph only flows one way.
 The lymph vessel system carries away tissue fluids as well as metabolic waste from the tissue.
-Lymph is a clear colourless fluid which originates int he tissue spaces.
+Lymph is a clear color less fluid which originates in he tissue spaces.
 Excess fluid and proteins from the tissue channels are collected by the initial lymphatics which are in the dermis of the skin of the affected area.
 The lymph is transported rom the initial lymph vessels by pre-collector and collector lymph vessels.
 These are made of segments called anions and the larger collector lymph anions have smooth muscles which pump the lymph forward.

 Lymph, in passing from one region of the body to the next, passes through regional lymph nodes, where cells, micro-organisms and tissue debris are filtered.
 The lymph enters the bloodstream at the venous arch before entering the heart.